RGB-WG/rgb.tech/content/governance/_index.md

 ![RGB governance](governance-rgb.png)

-RGB is a stack of protocols abstracted into a layered design with different governance structure and update policy:
+RGB is a stack of protocols abstracted into a layered design with different governance structures and update policies:

 ![Governance layers](governance-layers.svg)